Manca/algorithms1/README.md

 ## Problems
 1) Count number of inversions in an array.
 Running time O(nlogn)

-2) Compute the total number of comparisons used to sort the given input file by QuickSort.
+2) Compute the total number of comparisons used to sort the given input file by QuickSort

-3) Min-cut ...
+3) Karger's Min-Cut algorithm

+4) Strongly Connected Components computation algorithm